 G121 was further developed into an export version for Turkish war ministry, with smaller drivers 1250 mm in diameter, smaller cylinders, boiler pressure reduced to 13 bar and large firebox, located above the drivers; this was necessary in order to burn low-grade local coals.
 Only ten machines, built by Henschel, could be delivered before the Armistice (War Ministry numbers 101 through 110, later TCDD 56001 through 56010).
 Four went to Belgium (later they were transferred to Luxembourg) and one to France (Chemins de Fer de l’Est E5015, later SNCF 150A15).
 Turkish engine was slightly lighter than G121 and developed the tractive effort of almost 20 tonnes, which made it a very powerful machine for its time.
 Its development variant was thus ordered in 1917 by KPEV, as well as several other German railway managements, but again with some modifications: 1400 mm drivers, boiler pressure increased to 14 bar and Belpaire-type firebox.
 Compared to the Turkish variant, grate area was reduced from 4.50 sq.m to 3.88 sq.m, but German railways had no need to rely on low-grade coals.
 This engine became the G12.

 After the war most of these modern and powerful engines remained in Germany, with the exception of those from Alsace-Lorraine and a handful from Prussia and Saxony, which went to France.
 In the DRG service they were classed 5810-21 (formerly KPEV) and 582-5 (formerly railways of other lands).
+In 1920s a few examples were rebuilt with coal dust firing, but this system has not found widespread use; however, DR continued to develop it further in 1950s.
 After WWII they remained in the DB service only until 1953.
-With DR they soldiered on until 1977.
-56 examples were rebuilt with modified boilers and re-classed 5830; last were withdrawn in 1981.
+With DR they soldiered on for much longer: most were withdrawn in 1970s, but some survived until early 1980s.
+56 examples were rebuilt with modified boilers and re-classed 5830; they were fitted with small, curved smoke lifters.

 Not a single G12 was handed over to Polish Railways as a part of war reparations.
 However, PKP obtained one example from France.
 This engine, former ‘Saarbrücken 5526’ (Henschel 15756/1918), designated Ty1-1, was acquired mainly for evaluation purposes and remained in use until 1939.
 Taken over by Germans and impressed into DRG as 58 2144, it was returned after the war and became Ty1-23.
 Polish specialists held this class in high esteem, but three-cylinder layout was considered too complex.
 Class G12 served as a basis for PKP class Ty23, the most numerous steam locomotive of Polish design.
 Ty23 retained the Belpaire-type boiler, but featured more typical two-cylinder single-expansion engine.
 After WWII Polish state railways acquired as many as 134 examples.
 They were assigned to regional managements in Poznań and Wrocław, a few saw also some service in Upper Silesia.
 In mid-1950s several (probably fourteen) were handed over to DR in exchange for ex-Polish Ty23s.
 Last example in service, Ty1-94, was written off in October 1970.
 Several served for a few years more as stationary boilers at various industrial establishments.
 Ty1-76 (ex KPEV ‘Elberfeld 5562’, then DRG 58 1297, Linke-Hofmann 1866/1919), withdrawn in September 1969, has been refurbished externally and is currently kept in Wolsztyn on static display.
 Some older sources claim that the preserved example is Ty1-87, which is incorrect.